scikit-learn/enhancement_proposals/slep006/proposal.rst

 Forwards compatibility
    Is the solution going to make users' code more brittle with future changes?
-(For example, will a user's pipeline change behaviour radicaly when sample_weight is implemented on some estimator) Introspection
+(For example, will a user's pipeline change behaviour radically when sample_weight is implemented on some estimator) Introspection
    If sensible to do so (e.g. for improved efficiency), can a meta-estimator identify whether its base estimator (recursively) would